-You need to complete the Application to copy or transfer from one Medicare card to another form and submit it at your local Medicare service centre.
+You need to complete the Application to copy or transfer from one Medicare card to another form.
+Then submit it at your local service centre.
 Bring suitable ID and the Medicare card number you’re currently on, if you know it.

-Once you get your Medicare card, you can access a range of services online or on your smart phone, without having to visit or call us.
+Once you get your Medicare card, you can access a range of services online or on your smart phone.
+That way you don’t need to visit or call us.

 You need to register your bank account details to get paid Medicare benefits.

-Child Dental Benefits Schedule helps cover the cost of basic dental services for eligible children between 2 and 17 who get certain payments from us.
+Child Dental Benefits Schedule helps cover the cost of basic dental services.
+This is for eligible children between 2 and 17 who get certain payments from us.

-When you turn 16, you can register your decision to be an organ and tissue donor on the Australian Organ Donor Register.
+When you turn 16, you can register your decision to be an organ and tissue donor.
+You do this on the Australian Organ Donor Register.